 Becky Taylor presented a video recapping events from the 2018 Kansas Delaware meeting.

-Secretary Linda Graff read the minutes from the tribes 2015 meeting.
-Sharon Schmidt gave a treasurers report with totals for the general fund, scholarship fund, dues collected and expenses for the year.
+Secretary Kameran Zeigler read the minutes from the tribes 2018 meeting.
+Treasurer Sharon Schmidt gave a report with totals for the general fund, scholarship fund, sales, revenue collected and expenses for the year.

 The Kansas Delaware tribal council, leadership and responsibilities for the upcoming year were established as follows: